anagm17/ana-garcia-portfolio/README.md

 This is my public portfolio for the Telling Stories with Data class at CMU!

 # About me
 My name is Ana Garcia-Maunez, my pronouns are she/her, and I'm a second year Master of Arts Management student.
 Originally from Orlando, FL, I have a BA in Music from the University of Central Florida.
+Having studied flute performance for several years, I decided to study arts management to build on my knowledge of music and the arts from a managerial standpoint.
 Currently, I'm a development intern with Assemble here in Pittsburgh.
 I plan to go into development or potentially consulting after graduation, so everything I'm learning in this course will be priceless for any of my future jobs.

 # What I hope to learn